If you are considering moving internationally, here’s what you need to know before you go.

 What Other Documents Do You Need?

 There are other documents you may need when you move internationally.
 These documents help verify your identity, verify legal arrangements, pay taxes and apply for licenses and permits.
-They include:

 - Birth certificate

 - Marriage certificate

 - Medical records

 - Social security cards